dexter-90/Manga-X/README.md

 `python3 MangaX.py`
 #

-- Note: Gmanga Site doesn't.
+- Note: Gmanga Site doesn't Work.
 - Note: If there a note or error etc just text me on instagram

 # **Instagram => u.qdq**